shaggy005/pwn.mitm.shaunak/shell_variables.md

 hacker@variables~printing-exported-variables:~$
 ```

-Steps:
+### Steps:

-You ran:

-env

-This printed all exported environment variables.

-Among them, you spotted the FLAG variable with its value (the flag).
+I used the command env to list all the environment variables.
+In the output, I found the FLAG variable, and its value was the flag.

-What I Learned:
+### What I Learned:

-The env command lists all environment variables available to the current shell.
+I learned that env prints all the exported environment variables available to my shell.
+This is a useful way to check which variables have been exported.

-This is how you can see what’s been exported and available globally.

 ## 6. Storing command output
 ```